-- Heat oil in a roasting pan or dutch oven.
+Heat oil in a roasting pan or dutch oven.
 Sear the brisket over moderately high heat for 4-5 minutes per side.
 Transfer to a plate.

 - Add onions and a small pinch of salt to the pan, cook until golden brown for 10 minutes over moderate heat.
 Add tomato paste, cook for 1 minute.
 Turn off the heat.Be sure to scrape the bottom of the pot to remove any residue or brown spots to prevent burning.
-Add 1 tbsp of broth to loosen it up if needed.
+Add 1-2 tbsp of broth or water to loosen it up if needed.

 - Scatter the garlic and carrots around the edges of the pot.
 Place the brisket, fatty side up, and any accumulated juices on top of the onions.

-- Cover the pan tightly with aluminum foil or lid if you're using a braiser.
+- Cover the pan tightly with aluminum foil or a lid if you're using a braiser.
 Cook brisket for 1½ hours.

 - Lower the temperature to 325°F. Baste the meat with some of its juices, covered, cook for 2 hours or until the meat is tender.
-Check once or twice during cooking to make sure that the liquid is not drying up and to remove tender carrots from the pot.
+Check once or twice during cooking to make sure that the meat juice is not drying up and to remove tender carrots from the pot.
 Add ¼ cup of beef/chicken broth if necessary.

 - Let it rest for 20 minutes.
 Skim the fat off, slice the brisket and transfer to a platter.
 Serve with the pan juices and vegetables.